Jannik Vestergaard: Leicester City

-On 12 August 2021 it was announced that Southampton had accepted a transfer offer from Leicester City for Vestergaard.
+On 12 August 2021, it was announced that Southampton had accepted a transfer offer from Leicester City for Vestergaard.
 On 13 August 2021, he signed for Leicester City on a three-year contract, for an undisclosed fee.
+He made his debut for the club one day later in the opening weekend of the Premier League as a 62nd-minute substitute in a 1–0 win against Wolverhampton Wanderers.

-Vestergaard was demoted to the Reserves in March 2023 after giving an interview critical of the management.
+After making 19 appearances during his first season at Leicester, Vestergaard did not appear at all during the 2022–23 season, as the club was relegated from the Premier League.
+He was demoted to the reserves in March 2023 after giving an interview critical of manager Brendan Rodgers; Rodgers was sacked by the club a month later after a poor run of results left Leicester in the relegation zone.

+Following relegation to the EFL Championship, Vestergaard established himself as a starting central defender for Leicester in their 2023–24 season under new manager Enzo Maresca.
+On 6 August 2023, he started Leicester's opening match of the Championship, a 2–1 home win over Coventry City.
+On 21 October, he scored his first goal for the club in a 3–1 away win at Swansea City.
+On 7 June 2024, he extended his contract with the club until 2027.

 International career

 Youth level

 Besides Denmark, Vestergaard was also eligible to represent Germany through his German mother.

 Vestergaard represented the Denmark national youth teams at under-18, under-19, under-20 and under-21 levels.
 He received his first call-up to the Denmark senior team in August 2013, describing it as his "dream" to play for the country, and he made his debut later that month in a match against Poland.
 His first goal for Denmark came in his first competitive game, against Sweden in the European Championship play-off return leg on 17 November 2015.

 He represented the Denmark U21 team at the 2015 UEFA European Under-21 Championship in the Czech Republic, and scored in a 2–1 defeat of the host nation in the opening match at the Eden Arena in Prague.